dc0d/dc0d.github.io/content/microlog/oop-and-fp.md

 func (f factor) multiply10(n int) int { return n * f.value }
 ```

 Wow!
-An Object is very much like bunch of functions with a shared closure!
+An Object is very much like a bunch of functions with a shared closure!

 # Last Bit, Mutation